Trifolium stoloniferum: Habitat

-The original habitat of this plant is believed to have been areas of rich soils in open areas among forests and prairies.
+The original habitat of this plant is believed to be areas of rich soils in open areas among forests and prairies.
 Grazing bison probably maintained these open areas while migrating along established trails.
 Running buffalo clover has current populations in West Virginia, Ohio, Kentucky, Indiana, Pennsylvania and Missouri.
 There are also historical reports from Illinois, Kansas, and Arkansas.

 Remaining running buffalo clover populations are generally small and sporadically located.
 It is most often rediscovered in lightly shaded woodlands along streams, but some have also been found in lawns of old home sites and cemeteries.

 Threats

 Historical records show that running buffalo clover was once abundant in certain parts of its range, but it rapidly disappeared upon pioneer settlement.
 The reasons for this plant's decline are not known entirely, but they are believed to be directly related to the disappearance of large herbivores from the plant's habitat.
 This species appears to have been dependent upon the woodland disturbance created by large animals, especially the bison.
 Many of the species' old records were in proximity to bison licks and trails.
 Other causes may include competition from introduced species and habitat loss.

 Running buffalo clover is also the only known species of Trifolium that has no apparent rhizobial association.
 Rhizobia typically nodulate the roots of Trifolium, increasing nitrogen availability to the plant.
 It is unknown whether Trifolium stoloniferum has lost the ability to associate with rhizobia due to the high nitrogen environment associated with Bison, or if the rhizobial associate is extinct due to either the decline of the clover or from competition with rhizobia that was introduced with exotic clovers.